 From the husky side, you can expect its energetic playfulness and loyalty to come through.
 But, you might find this tempered by a corgi’s friendliness and more gentle side.

-Together this works to form an overall temperament that is highly suitable for families with adult children.
+Together this works to form an overall temperament that is highly suitable for families with older children.
 And they are perfect for adult-only homes where they can express themselves with maximum playfulness.

-Though it is good to know both the sire and the dam, it is recommended to at least meet the husky parent (who should always be female, which will be explained later).
+Though it’s good to know both the sire and the dam, it is recommended to at least meet the husky parent (who should always be female, which will be explained later on).